antonio-marasescu-duran/msg-cs2024-problem-java/README.md

 - Implement the `CapitalizationFrequency.QUARTERLY` in the `SavingsManagerService`
 - Identify and rectify various edge cases in the app (e.g.: transfer functionality)
 - Write clear and maintainable code while adhering to coding standards and best practices.
+- Write unit tests to verify the functionality of your scenarios

 ## Notes
 - Please refrain from forking this repository.